The Gospel of the Good European

 [In his new book, Chris] Patten recites the gospel of the Good European: "Under American tutelage, we in Europe turned our back on the bellicose, nationalist politics of the 19th and early 20th centuries, and through our new modes of cooperation . . . are bent on coping with the problems of the 21st"

-writes a sceptical Josef Joffe in his book review of Cousins and Strangers.
+Josef Joffe in his book review of

 Naturally, Patten also upholds Europe's social contract, which favors egalitarianism over full employment.
 Yes, "the U.S. economy has grown more rapidly than Europe's," he concedes, "but that is largely the result of America's 1 percent annual population growth."
 So why won't Old Europe put its 20 million unemployed to work?
 Patten also opines that America's faster productivity growth can be explained by "the Wal-Mart or Home Depot factor — large shopping sheds on out-of-town green-field sites."
 That spin on Europe's 10-year slump doesn't wash, either.
 Those "shopping sheds" blanket Europe, too, where they are called Carrefour (food) or Media Markt (electronics) or even, yes, Wal-Mart and Costco.